What Toy Manufacturers Need to Know About the Digital Product Passport

 - Unique product identifier: A code for the specific toy model

-- Image of the toy: An image of the toy for easier identification.
+- Toy identification: Including a colour image of the toy for easier identification.
 Additionally, and where applicable, Commodity code under which the toy is classified.

 - Manufacturer/Operator details: Name, address, and electronic contact details, including unique operator identifiers